korayyenal/influential-films-networkx/README.md

 # Methodology

-I compute an influence score for each movie through four static centrality measures and one temporal measure.
+As methodology, I compute an influence score for each movie through four static centrality measures and one temporal measure.
 These measures are graph centrality algorithms borrowed from Network Analysis.
 The methods selected for the final comparison are highlighted in bold.

 ## Temporal Measures

-1. **Long-gap Citation Count**
+1. **Long-gap Citation Count** (Inspired by Wasserman et al. (2014))

 ## Centrality Measures